 However, there is one key difference between actual zombies and the defendants of these drug and alcohol related crimes.
 Zombies, at the point of their transformation, are doomed to spend the rest of their time on earth in that form.
 Meanwhile, those addicted to drugs and alcohol still have the means to correct their ways.
 They can either maintain their destructive lifestyle or seek rehabilitation.

-Those that come to The Koffel Law Firm have chosen to seek help in addition to challenging the charges brought against them.
+Those that come to Koffel Brininger Nesbitt have chosen to seek help in addition to challenging the charges brought against them.
 Recognizing addiction and taking responsibility for one's offenses is the first step towards a cure.

 By Owen Dirkse, Summer Clerk